bloominstituteoftechnology/iOS-Build-Sprint-4/README.md

 ## App Ideas

+## Gif Maker
+### Description
+- Create Gif images from existing images (Live Photo) or video files

+## Budgeting App
+### Description
+- Remote persistence to synchronize a budget between a couple, etc.

+## Range Finder (radius) from a location
+### Description
+- Optionally use MKDirections to create polylines for more accurate distance measuring than a simple radius

+## Commute Statistics
+### Description
+- Create a specific driving route with breadcrumbs, then provide statistics on the route over time.
+As user commutes back and forth, show things like: average time to/from home, optimal times to leave to beat traffic, etc.

+## Group Lunch Coordinator
+### Description
+- Create groups of users and suggest locations to meet for lunch.
+Allow group members to vote on locations and then provide notifications for users to know when to leave for lunch.
+- This is different from the Unit 1 idea in that it can incorporate more technologies and allow the users to each run this app on their own devices instead of sharing one device:
+    - Core Location
+    - Third Party Venue APIs
+    - POIs/MKLocalSearch in from MapKit
+    - Real time messaging API for discussion/voting

+## Home Mortgage Calculator
+### Description
+- Enter basic information about a house purchase and loan info to create a breakdown of the loan for its entire life (monthly payments of principal + interest).
+Graphs could be shown to visualize the loan details.
+Perhaps even allow for different loan specs to be compared on a given house purchase to see how they compare.

+## Geo-Located Message Boards
+### Description
+- Message boards that are located in space (meaning they are locked to a GPS location, iBeacon, or NFC tag.

+## Meetup Attendance Tracker
+### Description
+- Users can “check in” to a meetup by tapping an NFC tag.
+Integrate with Meetup.com’s API to log that user as having attended.

+## App Dev Portfolio Tracker
+### Description
+- Provide an app to archive information about previous iOS projects.
+Links, screenshots, notes, etc. Useful when participating in an in-person interview to showcase your previous work.
+Perhaps provide a feature to display this info as a slideshow if using AirPlay.

+## Notes Transcriber
+### Description
+- Using iOS 13’s new speech-to-text API, provide either a live audio recording, or a pre-recorded audio file and allow the app to create a transcription as text that can be exported.

+## Unit 1 Ideas

 ### Binge Watching Calculator
 #### Description
 - Figure out how many episodes of a show you need to watch in order to catch up before a new season starts